WHAT HAS BEEN WILL BE AGAIN

 - The Do Good Fund, Columbus, GA, May 4–June 16, 2022

-- Finalist, 2023 Gomma Black and White Awards
+- 2023 Gomma Black and White Awards, Finalist

-- Winner, Urbanautica Institute Awards 2022, Category: Anthropology & Territories
+- 2022 Urbanautica Institute Awards, Category: Anthropology & Territories, Winner

-- Shortlist, 2021 Royal Photographic Society International Photography Exhibition 163
+- 2021 Royal Photographic Society International Photography Exhibition 163, Shortlist

 - 2020 Magnum Foundation US Dispatches Grant